blackears/blenderUvTools/README.md

 Axis to reflect UVs across.

 ##### Epsilon
 How close vertices need to be to be considered overlapping.
-The reflected face's vertcies must be within this tolerance of the source face's vertices.
+The reflected face's vertices must be within this tolerance of the source face's vertices.